SOS – Self-care for Managing Anxiety ~

 Feel free to move at anytime in any way to help you embody your experience!

-Breathe in and gently gaze at the Circle.
-While you exhale, affirm to yourself:
+Breathe in and exhale.
+Gently gaze at the Circle and affirm to yourself:

 “Taking good care of myself is important.”